 This component of the Draft Supplementary Resourcing Strategy 2017-2027 is an addendum to these documents.
-The information on the following pages highlight the impact of the three Investing in Your Future resourcing options on the condition of community assets, and Council's capacity to fund the required levels of asset management to keep these assets safe and fit-for-purpose.
+The information on the following pages highlights the impact of the three Investing in Your Future resourcing options on the condition of community assets, and Council's capacity to fund the required levels of asset management to keep these assets safe and fit-for-purpose.

-1.25 Forecast Asset Expenditure Requirement
+5.2 Forecast Asset Expenditure Requirement

-As previously highlighted in Figure 29, the forecast expenditure to operate, maintain, replace, upgrade and add new infrastructure over the next ten years is estimated at \$394M.
+As highlighted in Figure 29, the forecast expenditure to operate, maintain, replace, upgrade and add new infrastructure over the next 10 years is estimated at \$394M.